 An all-or-nothing thought might sound something like this: “Well, I’ve already ruined my diet for the day by having that piece of cake at the office party earlier, so I might as well forget my plans to cook at home tonight and grab takeout instead.”

-These types of thoughts usually look at situations in black and white, or as “good” and “bad.”
+These thoughts usually view situations in black and white or as “good” and “bad.”

-Instead, try to look at each individual food choice you make during a day as its own.
+Instead, try to look at each individual food choice you make during the day as its own.
 One less-than-ideal choice doesn’t have to snowball into a full day’s worth of similar choices.

-In fact, having high self-esteem and confidence in your ability to make healthy choices tends to be associated with better health outcomes, so don’t let one small stumble bring you down (31, 32).
+In fact, having high self-esteem and confidence in your ability to make healthy choices tends to be associated with better health outcomes, according to one study from 2019, so don’t let one small stumble bring you down.

 SUMMARY